Analytical expressions for pulse profile of neutron stars in plasma environments: Pulse Profile

-By observing all these results, it can be seen that both the metric model, the plasma frequency and the amount of charge have influence on what will be the final classification of the pulse profile.
+By observing all these results, it can be seen that both the metric model, the plasma frequency and the charge have influence on what will be the final classification of the pulse profile.
 We note that class I profiles present sinusoidal like oscillations around a positive mean value greater than the oscillation amplitude.
-Class II profiles are identical to the first ones, except that when the sinusoidal oscillation gives a negative contribution it is not added to the flux.
-Class III profiles combine two sinusoidal like oscillations of different amplitude and in phase opposition, which when they take negative values are not added to the mean value.
+Classes II and III combine periods of sinusoidal oscillations and periods of constant flux.
 Finally, class IV profiles are almost constant, presenting slight deformations near the extreme values of the phase.